 The laptop and other hardware you use will be extremely important.
 We provide a yearly hardware allowance for things you may need including a laptop, dock, web cam, headset, peripherals and other items to make your job easier.
 You can choose your own laptop and other hardware that suits you.
 Generally, we will reimburse costs of hardware within reason.
 If in doubt, as your manager before purchasing.

 With freedom of choice, comes responsibility.
 You are responsible for the maintenance and security of your own laptop.
-We do have some minimum security requirements (TODO: Link to page on personal sec), however.
+We do have some minimum security requirements, however, which you can find in the Personal Security page.
 Plan for your laptop to live at least 3 years.
 That means getting warranty of at least 3 years is highly recommended.

 The following laptop specs are recommended minimums: